harshitshah436/employee-app/README.md

 ##### Explanation

-- `npm ci` installs npm packages and create `node_modules` directory for both server and client apps.
-If `npm ci` gives any dependency error, use `npm install` command instead of it.
+- `npm ci` installs npm packages and creates `node_modules` directory for both server and client apps.
+If `npm ci` gives any dependency error, use the `npm install` command instead of it.
 - `npm start` command works as below for this application:
     - Concurrently starts NodeJS (server) and ReactJS (client) applications.
-    - NodeJS server application first runs unit tests before starting the server on the port `3001`.
+    - NodeJS server application first runs unit tests before starting the server on port `3001`.
     - ReactJS client application runs on the port `3000`.
 - Once all steps are completed successfully, our Employee App is launched at http://localhost:3000
 - API Documentation (Swagger UI) is available at http://localhost:3001/api-docs